 Covid 19 – Small Business Resources

 Alberta Main Street staff and volunteers are working to advocate for grants for small business owners, and to stay informed of resources as they become available through the City of Portland, the State of Oregon, and the federal government.
-Mayor Wheeler is expected to announce emergency relief measures for small businesses on Mon., March 30.

 This page will be updated regularly through 4/28.
 Call Ann Griffin with questions or suggested updates.
 971-275-6240.

 Second Round of SBA Small Business Funding – A number of businesses on Alberta Street applied for the Emergency Injury Disaster Loan and the Paycheck Protection Program (a potentially forgivable loan).
 Priority will be given to small businesses that applied in the first round but who didn’t receive funding.
 Keep talking to your lender to make sure that your application has been entered into the SBA pipeline.

 Workshare Oregon – This is a resource for employers who are having to reduce staff.
 Instead of losing their positions, employees work fewer hours and then file for unemployment benefits to supplement their hours.
 The net impact is a higher take home wage for the employees and a reduced loss for the employer.
 Businesses should have 3 or more employees who would be impacted in order to participate.
 Go to:

 Portland Community SOS – This online platform encourages Portland residents to support local businesses by purchasing gift cards.
 Alberta Street’s John Koening of Tumbleweed and Grasshopper helped to get this early relief effort going.
 Thanks, John.
 Add your business name to the list.